Tangled Paths: A Random Graph Model from Mallows Permutations: Introduction

 \subsection{Outline of the Paper}

-In Section \ref{sec:notate} we cover some basic notation, definitions and concentration inequalities used in the paper.
-In Section \ref{sec:mallowtangle} we state some background properties of the Mallows distribution and prove some basic properties of the tangled path used throughout the paper.
+In Section \ref{sec:notate} we cover some basic notation, definitions and concentration inequalities.
+In Section \ref{sec:mallowtangle} we state some known facts about the Mallows distribution, in particular defining the $q$-Mallows process, before introducing our notions of `flushing' and `local' events that are useful later in the paper.
 Section \ref{sec:q=1} establishes properties of the tangled path in the case where $q$ is close to one.
-The first result in this section shows that when $q=1$ (i.e.~the permutation is a uniformly random permutation) the tangled path is an expander with very high probability.
-The remainder of Section \ref{sec:q=1} establishes coupling results which allow us to find sections of the permutation that can be coupled to a uniform permutation, which is useful later when proving bounds on the treewidth.
-The beginning of Section \ref{sec:sep} focuses on getting very precise bounds on the probability of events we call `flushing events'.
-In the remainder of Section \ref{sec:sep} these bounds are then used to prove a sharp threshold for $(1,\alpha)$-separators and a linear bound on the diameter.
-Arguably the most interesting techniques and proofs are those in Section \ref{sec:treewidth}.
-Here we begin by relating contiguous patterns of a permutation $\sigma$ to minors in graph $\layer(P_n,\sigma(P_n))$ which, combined with the coupling results from Section \ref{sec:q=1}, allow us to obtain lower bounds on the treewidth of the tangled path.
-To prove corresponding upper bounds we bound the cutwidth by working closely with the Mallows process to control the number of `long' edges created.
+The first result in this section shows that when $q=1$ (i.e.~a uniformly random permutation) the tangled path is an expander with high probability.
+Then, a bound on the probability of events under the $q$-Mallows measure by that of the $1$-Mallows measure is shown; this is useful later when bounding the treewidth.
+The beginning of Section \ref{sec:sep} focuses on bounding the probability of flushing events.
+In the remainder of Section \ref{sec:sep}, these bounds are used to prove a sharp threshold for $(1,\alpha)$-separators and a linear bound on the diameter.
+Arguably the most interesting techniques and proofs are in Section \ref{sec:treewidth}.
+To prove a lower bound on the treewidth we use consecutive patterns in the Mallows permutations to find smaller tangled paths with a higher $q$ parameter as minors in the tangled path.
+To prove corresponding upper bounds we control the cutwidth by bounding the number of `long' edges created during the $q$-Mallows process.
 Finally, we conclude with some open problems in Section \ref{sec:probs}.